12. JavaScript HTTP functions

 12.4. script [fetch-02]

-The following script reuses the [fetch-01] script while removing all unnecessary details:
+The following script reuses the [fetch-01] script while stripping away all unnecessary details:

 'use strict';